Agriculture

 Turmeric cultivation in India

-Turmeric, popularly known as 'Indian saffron' or 'Haldi,' is an important spice crop grown in India.
-It is used in diverse forms in India's food, drug, and cosmetic industry, and as a flavouring and colouring agent.
-In this blog, we will explain the different processes involved in turmeric cultivation.
+Turmeric, popularly known as 'Indian saffron' or 'haldi,' is an important spice crop widely grown in India.
+It is used in diverse forms in India's food, pharmaceutical, and cosmetic industries, as well as for flavouring and colouring.
+In this blog, we will explore the different processes involved in turmeric cultivation.

 Table of Content

-Turmeric (Curcuma longa L.) is an ancient and sacred spice of India, which is popularly known as 'Indian saffron' or 'Haldi.'
+Turmeric (Curcuma longa L.) is an ancient and sacred spice of India, commonly known as 'Indian saffron' or 'haldi.'
 It is one of the most important spice crops grown in India.
-Turmeric is widely used in diversified forms as a flavouring and colouring agent, as a condiment, and as a primary ingredient in Indian food as curry powder.
-It is also used in the drug and cosmetic industry because of its anti-cancer and anti-viral activities.
-A particular turmeric is also used to extract a type of starch.
+Turmeric is widely used in various forms as a flavouring and colouring agent, as a condiment, and as a primary ingredient in Indian cuisine, such as curry powder. .
+Certain varieties of turmeric are also used for starch extraction.
+A particular type of turmeric is also used to extract a type of starch.

-Different haldi varieties are cultivated in India according to the region, climate and soil condition.
-The popular ones are:
+A total of 30 different varieties of haldi are cultivated in India according to the region, climate, and soil conditions.
+The popular ones amongst these are:

 • Duggirala